jakemanger/NEVE/docs/creating_custom_experiment.md

 3. Once open in Unity, in the "Project Window" navigate to Scenes > 3d Scenes and select a scene (an experiment) that you would like to modify.
 You can copy and paste this scene before you open it and rename it to make a new scene.

-4. Setup python and the NEVE_python project for development by following:
+4. OPTIONALLY, setup python and the NEVE_python project for development by following:
 [Starting an experiment from python](starting_an_experiment_from_python.md)

 5. Make sure you have opened a config file in step 4 that matches the scene you opened in Unity.
 Update the `buildDir` field in this config file to `None`.